 Another good place to look for therapists is on your insurance's website.
 Depending on the insurance site, you can search by area, start googling to see who you like the sound of, and then start calling to see who's accepting clients.

 Once you start meeting therapists, though, the work doesn't stop.
-Once you get to this stage, this post is very helpful:
+Once you get to this stage, this post and its comments are very helpful:

 This post is also pretty good, although the writer gets some of the acronyms and titles wrong: